 Namsan Tower

-Whether you choose to climb only the hill or take the escalator the extra 236.7m to the top of the tower, you will still have a great view in front of your eyes.
-Choose to indulge in dinner at the rotating nGRILL restaurant sitting on the 5th floor of the Namsan Tower.
+Whether you climb only the hill or take the escalator the extra 236.7m to the top of the tower, you will still have a great view in front of your eyes.

 Address: 105, Namsangongwon-gil, Yongsan-gu, Seoul